dahlia/fedify/docs/manual/log.md

 The `["fedify", "federation", "outbox"]` category is used for logging messages related to outgoing activities.
 When you cannot send an activity, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "runtime", "docloader"]`

+*This category is available since Fedify 0.8.0.*

+The `["fedify", "runtime", "docloader"]` category is used for logging messages related to the document loader.
+When you are curious about what specific requests are made by the document loader, you can check the log messages in this category with the `"debug"` level.

 ### `["fedify", "x", "fresh"]`